-The trench shall not be opened up for more than 10 m ahead of the completely backfilled of pipeline unless otherwise approved by the Engineer.
+The trench shall not be opened up for more than 10 m ahead of the completely backfilled of pipeline unless otherwise accepted by the Contract Administrator.

 Where trenches are constructed in an embankment, the stability and integrity of the embankment shall be maintained.